containerbase/runinstall/README.md

 ### Path matching

-If `RUNINSTALL_PATHS` is undefined, or does not match, then all logic will be skipped.
+If `RUNINSTALL_MATCH` is undefined, or does not match, then all logic will be skipped.
 The command will be passed through to `/usr/local/bin/${cmd}`.

 Example:

 ```
-export RUNINSTALL_PATHS=org_a,org_b
+export RUNINSTALL_MATCH=org_a,org_b
 mvn --version
 ```